StatStud/book-club/content/posts/letting-go.md

 ## Summary

 The mechanism of letting go is the choice to release pressure, consciously and frequently, at will the moment we become aware of the pressure buildup; pressure comes as a result of involuntary reactivity.

-The great value in knowing how to surrender is that any and all feelings can be let go at any time, any place, **in an instant**, consciously and effortlessly, independent of external substances, people, or events.
+The process is just like those outlined in Michale Singer's book and The Inner Game of Tennis: **observe nonjudementally, and then let it pass while remaining open.**

 The real source of stress is actually internal, by how we choose to interpret events, for it is not the *external* stimulus that is cause of stress, but our degree of *internal* reactivity.

+The great value in knowing how to surrender and let go is that any and all feelings can be let go at any time, any place, **in an instant**, consciously and effortlessly, independent of external substances, people, or events.
+The reward is a sudden realization  that we never needed all those thoughts after all.
+Instead, we are the space between those thoughts, and everything we ever need to know is already known within us.

 This is why warriors are those who can handle seemingly stressful events with such inner calmness through a center of strength from within.
 All the great teachers, from Jesus to Buddha, have asked us to look within ourselves.